-- i) the name and address of the applicant; - ii) the body on whose behalf the application is made and the official position held by the applicant: - iii) the nature of the competition for which the permit is required; - iv) the date and place of the proposed competition.
+- ii) the body on whose behalf the application is made and the official position held by the applicant; - iii) the nature of the competition for which the permit is required; - iv) the date and place of the proposed competition.

 By applying for, and accepting, an event organising permit from Motorsport South Africa, an event organiser is deemed to comply, and/or confirms having complied, with the Safety at Sport and Recreational Events Act 2 of 2010.